This Is My Story…. What’s Yours?

 If you think travel is dangerous, try routine, it’s lethal – Paulo Coehlo

 Hey there!
-I’m Joanna (as you may have already guessed from my blog name), and i’m from lovely Australia.
-Here’s some insight into who on Earth I am.
+I’m Joanna (as you may have already guessed from my blog name), and i’m from lovely Australia also known as "down under".

-Travelling, eating – mainly pizza and hot chips – the ocean and animals are my passions and absolute loves (apart from my husband and family and friends of course).
+Travelling, eating – mainly pizza and hot chips – the ocean, animals and looking after our only planet are my passions and absolute loves (apart from my husband and family and friends of course).
 The colour of my Japanese jiu-jitsu belt is brown (look out!) and my end goal is to grab myself a black one.

 My background is 3/4 Maltese and 1/4 French (have to throw the French part in there.
 Makes me sound more exotic, ya know?)